 One thing you’ll notice with LeBron’s training is how he keeps it varied and also utilizes compound movements.

 For example, he’ll do conventional back squats, but also does squat and presses with dumbbells.
 He also does reverse lunges and then does reverse lunges with a dumbbell front raise.
-This is all to meant to ratchet up the difficulty of each exercise, allowing him to benefit more from every minute in the gym.
+This is all meant to ratchet up the difficulty of each exercise, allowing him to benefit more from every minute in the gym.

 Get started, stay consistent, and control the only thing you can - how hard you work.